 Due Dates (Anticipated): January 2027 (Full application deadline, projected)

-Summary: Supports medical and dental students in the U.S. to conduct summer projects addressing community health and underserved populations.
+Summary: Supports US medical and dental students in hands-on summer projects addressing health needs of underserved or disadvantaged populations.